jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) until a district plan or proposed district plan prepared under Schedule 1 provides otherwise.
 (1A) Nothing in subsection (1) shall apply to any commercial activity (being an activity that has, or has the potential to have, as its sole purpose or a related purpose the production of assessable income) carried out in the district of the Queenstown-Lakes District Council.
 (1B) The application of subsection (1) or subsection (1A) may be excluded or modified at any time in accordance with Schedule 1.
-(2) Where any activity is lawfully carried out in any lake or river or on the surface of any lake or river in accordance with a licence or other authorisation granted pursuant to an application made before the 1st day of October 1991 under any Act, regulation, or bylaw, including an Act, regulation, or bylaw amended, repealed, or revoked by this Act, section 9(3) and (4) shall not apply in respect of that activity to the extent that that activity is permitted by that licence or other authorisation and so long as that licence or other authorisation remains in force.
+(2) Where any activity is lawfully carried out in any lake or river or on the surface of any lake or river in accordance with a licence or other authorisation granted pursuant to an application made before 1 October 1991 under any Act, regulation, or bylaw, including an Act, regulation, or bylaw amended, repealed, or revoked by this Act, section 9(3) and (4) shall not apply in respect of that activity to the extent that that activity is permitted by that licence or other authorisation and so long as that licence or other authorisation remains in force.
 (3) Where any activity undertaken in any lake or river or on the surface of any lake or river—section 9(3) and (4) shall not, unless a district plan or a proposed district plan otherwise provides, apply in respect of any such activity to the extent that the activity is permitted by the licence, permit, or authorisation or exempted from the bylaw.
   (a) is authorised by a licence, permit, or authorisation granted pursuant to an application made under any bylaw continued in force by any provision of subsections (1) to (9) of section 424; or
   (b) is, by virtue of section 424(10), exempt from any provision of any bylaw continued in force by subsections (1) to (9) of section 424,—